farheen-shaikh0509/farheen-shaikh0509/README.md

 # Hi, I'm Farheen 👋

 Software Engineer seeking entry-level opportunities in AI platforms and backend systems.
-I build production-ready AI applications using LLMs, Agentic AI, Retrieval-Augmented Generation (RAG), and scalable backend architectures.
+I build production-ready AI applications using LLMs, Retrieval-Augmented Generation (RAG), and scalable backend architectures.
 My experience includes developing LLM evaluation frameworks, agentic systems, ML pipelines, and RESTful microservices with a focus on reliability, retrieval quality, and  optimization.

 I enjoy solving engineering challenges at the intersection of model behavior, distributed systems, and scalable software infrastructure.
 With a background in both frontend and backend development, I build end-to-end AI-powered applications that transform data into intelligent products and actionable insights.